Disclaimer: Star Trek is the property of

 incapable of performing?"

 T'Pring nodded.
-"Correct,"
+"Correct," she said crisply.

 "So you are not able